MoRiArTy2003/Log-Analyzer-A-Versatile-Framework-for-Multi-Format-Log-Analysis-in-Cybersecurity-Applications/research_paper/complete_paper.md

 ## 1.5 Paper Organization

 The remainder of this paper is organized as follows: Section 2 reviews related work in log analysis for cybersecurity.
-Section 3 describes the system architecture of our framework.
+Section 3 describes the system architecture of our framework, including the comprehensive testing and validation framework.
 Sections 4 and 5 detail the log format support and remote acquisition capabilities, respectively.
 Section 6 explains the data processing and analysis techniques employed.
 Section 7 presents the visualization approaches.
-Section 8 demonstrates the framework through case studies, while Section 9 provides performance evaluations.
-Section 10 discusses future work directions, and Section 11 concludes the paper.
+Section 8 demonstrates the framework through case studies, while Section 9 provides comprehensive performance evaluations with empirical validation.
+Section 10 details our methodology and validation framework ensuring reproducibility and peer review.
+Section 11 discusses future work directions, and Section 12 concludes the paper.

 ---